MichaH/graphiclib/README.md

 # graphiclib
-A graphic library for various purposes.
+A graphic library for various purposes includes
+- find duplicate/similar images within a directory